 This creamy seafood dish makes a delicious meal, and it can be made with whatever seafood you like or have on hand.
 The shrimp and lobster combination is decadent and rich, but scallops, crab, or even chunks of firm white fish may be used in the recipe.
 Choose your favorite aquatic protein or use what you have on hand.
 The seafood is marinated briefly, so plan to start about an hour before it's time to cook.

 This is a nice dish to make for a special occasion.
-It's perfect for a Valentine's Day dinner for two.
-Just scale it down a bit for a smaller serving or follow the full recipe and enjoy leftovers.
+It's perfect for a Valentine's Day dinner.
+Scale it down a bit for a smaller serving or follow the full recipe and enjoy leftovers.

 - 1 pound shrimp (or more)